binnes/esp8266Workshop/docs/part4/README.md

 # Part 4

-!!! note
-    This part of the workshop can be completed without a real device using the Watson IoT Platform device simulator.
-Instructions on how to use the simulator are included in this project [here](../Simulator/README.md)

 ## Introduction to Watson Studio

 This section shows you how to deploy the Watson Studio service and how to create your first Jupyter Notebook.